hanshoglund/ghcjs/COMMENTARY.md

     doShowIface
     etc (for full list, see the case statement dispatching on PostLoadMode, or the PostLoadMode definition)

+- Booting
+  Performs lots of different setup steps (TODO overview) No hardcoded paths, they are all set in the BootEnv type (TODO check more closely which paths are relevant to GHCJS)

+- Testing?

+- Docs/Low-level docs?

 - Use with Stack
   TODO investigate exactly what happens here